 Financial aid and scholarships are available for those who qualify.

-This Master of Science degree requires:
+This master's degree requires:

-The University of Colorado College of Nursing is responsible for ensuring adequate and sufficient clinical experiences for students in all programs, including students enrolled in distance programs.
-The University of Colorado College of Nursing arranges clinical placements for students who live in the Denver Metropolitan Seven-County area (Jefferson, Adams, Arapahoe, Douglas, Broomfield, and Boulder counties).
+The University of Colorado College of Nursing (CON) is responsible for ensuring adequate and sufficient clinical experiences for students in all programs, including students enrolled in distance programs.
+The University of Colorado College of Nursing arranges clinical placements for students who live in the Denver Metropolitan Seven-County area (Jefferson, Adams, Arapahoe, Douglas, Broomfield and Boulder counties).
 For those who live outside of the Denver Metropolitan area, the students are asked to take the primary role in identifying their preceptors.

-The Specialty Director will assess the preceptor qualifications and student learning needs and will make the final determination regarding student-preceptor match.
+The Specialty Director will assess the preceptor qualifications and student learning needs and will make the final determination regarding the student-preceptor match.
 This process can take several months to achieve an affiliation agreement, so we highly recommend providing information about an institution to your Specialty Director shortly after program admission.
 However, if a rural or out-of-state student is unable to find a clinical preceptor(s)/site, the CON will provide a clinical site, which may NOT be in the geographic location of the student but will provide the student an adequate experience to meet the program outcomes.
 Additionally, if there is a concern of a clinical practice, a student may be asked to complete the clinical time in the Denver Metropolitan area for more direct observation and assessment by the CU CON faculty/Specialty Director.

-Average salary in the Denver area for a MS FNP is $76,697 – $113,832.
+The average salary in the Denver area for an MSN-FNP is $76,697 – $113,832.

-We admit students for the MS, BS-DNP, and Post-Graduate Certificate programs every year for Fall and Spring Semester admission.
+The FNP program is completed full-time in a cohort, and we admit students for the MS, BS-DNP, and Post-Graduate Certificate programs every year for fall and spring semester admission.
 Please discuss application deadlines with your Enrollment Navigator.

-NURS 6761 Advanced Assessment
+NURS 6761 — Advanced Assessment

-NURS 6009 Theory Foundations for Advanced Nursing
+NURS 6009 — Theory Foundations for Advanced Nursing

-NURS 6859 Advanced Professional Role
+NURS 6859 — Advanced Professional Role

-NURS 6222 Advanced Pharmacology and Therapeutics
+NURS 6222 — Advanced Pharmacology and Therapeutics

-NURS 6109 Evidence-Based Practice: Evaluating
+NURS 6109 — Evidence-Based Practice: Evaluating

-NURS 6243 Advanced Pathophysiology
+NURS 6243 — Advanced Pathophysiology